ERP Software Development Guide: Steps, Estimates & Functionality Breakdown

 Development cost and timeline

-Here is an ERP functionality breakdown with approximate estimates based on our projects so you can see what shapes the cost of custom software development.
+Check an ERP functionality breakdown with approximate estimates based on our projects: basic features, 4 frequently requested modules, and 4 integrations.
+So you can see what shapes the cost of custom software development.

-For ERP systems with broader functionality, development will cost $500,000+ and take a year or longer.
+For ERP systems with broader functionality, such as AI development features, costs will be closer to $500,000+ and take a year or longer.

 We can also start by building a minimum viable product (MVP).
 An MVP will include some general features and a few critical modules.
 It’s a great option if you have urgent deadlines for optimizing certain workflows or want to test the system within your organization before moving further with development.
 Depending on the scope, developing an MVP for an ERP system will cost $150,000 to $200,000 and take around 6 months.